tarantool/ansible-cartridge/doc/scenario.md

 - `not_expelled_instance` - information about one not expelled instance.
 It's a dictionary with fields:
   - `name` - instance name (Ansible host);
   - `console_sock` - path to control socket of instance;
-- `cartridge_scenarios` - finally dictionary with scenarios (combination of role and user scenarios);
+- `scenarios` - finally dictionary with scenarios (combination of role and user scenarios).
+Is set only when `cartridge_scenario` isn't specified;
-- `cartridge_scenario` - steps of selected scenario (if not previously defined);
+- `scenario_steps_names` - names of scenario steps;
 - `scenario_steps` - description of scenario steps.
-It's a dictionary with fields:
+Each step is a dictionary with fields:
   - `name` - name of step;
   - `path` - path to YAML file of step.